 Third Street Elementary School

-Third Street Elementary School places among the top 20% of public schools in California for:
+Third Street Elementary School ranks among the top 20% of public schools in California for:

-Third Street Elementary School's student population of 625 students has declined by 9% over five school years.
+Third Street Elementary School's student population of 637 students has stayed relatively flat over five school years.

 Overall Testing Rank